 - Suggestions by Regional Nominating Committee members.

-In order to interview before a Regional Nominating Committee for nomination, prospective candidates must submit the required materials by the January 14, 2022 deadline for the 2022 election.
+In order to interview before a Regional Nominating Committee for nomination, prospective candidates must submit the required materials by the established annual deadline.
 See Submission Materials section on this page.

 B. Qualification by Petition